bbonev/eoip/README.md

 ##### `eoip` - tunnel management utility

-##### Important notes:
+##### Important notes

 -   Normally EoIP tunnels in MikroTiks work well by only specifying the remote IP address.
 This code requires to configure both ends in a symmetrical way - each end of the tunnel should have the local IP address configured and equal to the remote IP address configured on the other end.

 -   This code does not support the keepalive option; configure the tunnel on MikroTik's end with `!keepalive`.

 -   It is a good idea to use IP fragmentation and to set MTU on both ends to 1500; using `clamp-tcp-mss` is pointless in this case.
 For performance it would be best if the transport network's MTU is 42+tunnel MTU (42 bytes is the EoIP protocol overhead) but obviously that is not the case over the Internet.

 -   The EoIP protocol is connection-less and requires both ends to be able to reach the other end.
 In case only one end has a public IP, the other end may establish a private network by using another protocol that works over NAT (e.g. `PPTP`, `L2TP`, etc.) and run EoIP on top of the newly established private network.

 -   Security warning: EoIP is a simple encapsulation and does implement any transport security.

-##### Usage:
+##### Usage

 -   to create new eoip tunnel interface:

 ```
     eoip add tunnel-id <tunnel-id> [name <if-name>]